AAUCrisp/P4-B450/README.md

 ## Control Unit:
 ### Has many argument settings
-Use `-help` for full info on arguments
+Use `-help` for full info on arguments.

 If running Signal Monitoring on it's own it takes:
 `-b` to force both LTE & WiFi
 `-v`to print out shit... troubleshooting... get it?